Billplz/Billplz-for-GravityForms/readme.txt

 * Screenshot 6: Sample entry on administration side.

 == Changelog ==

+= 3.9.0 =
+* Based on PayPal Standard Addon 3.3
+* NEW: Support for Enable Extra Payment Completion Information

 = 3.8.2 =
 * Fix payment status not updated when containing single quotes.